-The friendly name given will be used as the file name where UDP data is logged.
+The reference name will also be used in the file name where UDP data is logged.
 The name used here will therefore also be used to determine the appropriate parser configuration.

-If you have previously configured a server with a friendly category, this category will be available as a drop-down option.
+If you have previously configured a server with a category name, this name will be available as a drop-down option.
 Alternatively you can type a new name into the category text box.